rohantikotekar/ApexDeploy-Deploying-Django-at-Enterprise-Velocity/README.md

-# ApexDeploy: Deploying Django App at Enterprise Velocity
+# ApexDeploy: Deploying Web Apps at Enterprise Velocity
 This project demonstrates deploying a Django web app on AWS EC2 using Docker, Nginx, and Gunicorn—ensuring scalability, security, and high performance.

 ## Features